Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 Open http://localhost:9393/dashboard to see the SCDF UI.

-#### Starter Apps
+#### Help - I don't see any Apps in my SCDF UI!
-Click on Apps.
-If your list is empty, then you company firewall is blocking the repo where the starter apps are being downloaded from.
+If your Apps list is empty, then your company firewall is blocking the repo where the starter apps are being downloaded from.

 Try downloading the file `scdf-app-repo-0.0.1-SNAPSHOT.jar` from here https://fil.email/V1WtFXIG which is a executable jar file that can be used to import the apps.